 Jennifer "Dr. Jenn" Gunsaullus, Ph.D., is a sociologist who works as a sexuality and mindfulness speaker, and a relationship and intimacy counselor.
 She specializes in helping women, couples, and groups deepen intimacy, strengthen communication, and improve trust and self-expression.

 Dr. Jenn got her start in the sex and relationship field 19 years ago as a sexual health peer educator at Lehigh University in her home state of Pennsylvania.
 She now merges her practical training in sexual health and academic training in sociology with her passion for holistic health and mind/body/spirit perspectives.
-Follow Dr. Jenn on twitter @DrJennsDen, or subscribe to her Facebook page
+Follow Dr. Jenn on twitter @DrJennsDen, or subscribe to her Facebook page.

-You have read this article arguing / Communication / Dr. Jenn / Jennifer Gunsaullus / personality / relationships with the title How to Stop Pissing Off Your Partner .
-You can bookmark this page URL https://jadejurgensen.blogspot.com/2012/12/how-to-stop-pissing-off-your-partner.html.
+with the title How to Stop Pissing Off Your Partner .
+You can bookmark this page URL http://jadejurgensen.blogspot.com/2012/12/how-to-stop-pissing-off-your-partner.html.
 Thanks!